jpverkamp/blog/content/reviews/books/Various/Fables Universe/Jack of Fables/2 - Jack of Fables, Vol. 2 Jack of Hearts.md

 ---
 And now, a quick jaunt to {{< goodreads book="Jack of Fables, Vol. 2: Jack of Hearts" >}}.
 More or less in publishing order, but not directly related.
 Mostly it's a way to get another few on the world.

 And oh what a weird view it is.
 Jack is a powerful individual and he knows it, but he's also aboslutely terrible at making any good on that, always jumping from one hairbrained scheme to another.
-In {{< goodreads book="Jack of Fables, Vol. 1: The" text="Jack of Fables, Vol. 1: The (Nearly) Great Escape" >}}, he was captured by a power that I'm still curious to see more about, now he's on the run.
+In [[Jack of Fables, Vol. 1: The (Nearly) Great Escape]](), he was captured by a power that I'm still curious to see more about, now he's on the run.
 But half of the story is about that time that he was also Jack Frost (and a royal ass about it then too).

 <!--more-->